A light rail train in downtown San Jose

-A VTA light rail train is seen rolling down Second Street in downtown San Jose on Aug.
-23, 2023.
-Photo by Joseph Geha.
+A VTA light rail train on Second Street in downtown San Jose.
+File photo.

 A new multi-million contract aimed at beefing up VTA’s emergency preparedness is getting attention among some officials for its large price tag.